top of page

 Mother and baby

 People often have strong opinions about when they think your baby should be sleeping through the night!
-And, everyone has a different idea of what a good night’s sleep means – 4 hours?
-6 hours?
-8 hours?
-12 hours without waking?
-Keep in mind – you may make choices that include more wake-ups, and more feedings than those outlined below, and if you and your child are well-rested and it’s working for your family, that’s okay too!
+And, everyone has a different idea of what a good night’s sleep means – four hours? six hours? eight hours? twelve hours without waking?
+Keep in mind – you may make choices that include more wake-ups, and more feedings than those outlined below, and if you and your child are well-rested and it’s working for your family, that’s okay too.
+Also, check out our age-by-stage schedule chart, which is a companion to this article.

 ★ Be sure to evaluate your child’s age from his/her due date if born prematurely

-BSS note: We are committed to helping parents improve and consolidate sleep in a way that feels right to them, whether through slow, gradual, multi-layered plans, or faster, more structured interventions.
+BSS note: We're committed to helping parents improve and consolidate sleep in whatever way feels right to them — whether that's a slow, gradual, baby-led approach or a faster, more structured parent-led plan.

 BSS note: Naps are hard and can take a long time to improve.
-We prefer to see parents try to solve napping problems through the use of scheduling, environmental, and prioritization before jumping to sleep training.
+Before jumping to nap training, we prefer to see parents first try adjusting scheduling, sleep environment, and priorities.

-After six months about half of babies no longer need to eat during the night, though some do through the first nine months of life.
-Many parents, especially breastfeeding moms, choose to feed their babies in the night for much longer than this to help keep up milk supply or simply because they enjoy it.
+After six months, about half of babies no longer need to eat during the night, though some continue through the first nine months.
+Many parents — especially breastfeeding moms — choose to keep one or more night feedings well beyond this point, whether to maintain milk supply or simply because it works for them.

-Use the following chart to help you determine what age, and what portion of the night you could begin sleep training if desired.
+The chart below provides rough estimates for determining when and how to work on sleep.
 Remember to calculate months from your baby's due date, not birth date if your baby was premature.

 NOTE: Slow and interactive strategies are appropriate at ANY age